DouniaBK/joe_and_the_chick/README.md

 ### Taser

-Bug: appears on other items
+* Bug: appears on other items
-Fix: appear only if north of the chick is free
+* Fix: appear only if north of the chick is free

+* Bug/problem: appeared too often and thus made the game too hard
+* Fix: add aprobability of 50% of appearance

+### General for all Emojis
+* Bug: Emojis visually occupy more than one cell within the terminal, which leads to incorrect detection behavior.
+* Fix: This terminal drawing behavior needed to be taken into account during collision detection.

 ## Deployment
 * Local Deployment